AliElgamal9/cafe_data_analysis/README.md

 ##  🏦 **Cafe Shop Analysis**

-# *This Projects:*
+# *This Projects*
   - Create a clear, visually appealing, and eye-friendly dashboard for cafe transactions data.
   - Cover three branches.
   - Enable monitoring of the transactions activity.
   - Assist the cafe in identifying peak hours in transactions, and the most products has high demand.
   - Create a report analysis the cafe transactions data.

 # *The Reposiotry Includes*
   - Google-Sheets dashboard